 Sample Backpacking Meal Spreadsheet

 Here’s an example of my backpacking meal spreadsheet.
-This was for a weekend trip with my daughter, baby, and husband.
+This was for an easy weekend trip with my daughter, baby, and husband.
 I calculated about 7500 calories all three of us (I was breastfeeding the baby so needed the most calories at 2700; my husband got about 2500 and my daughter 1800 daily).
-The hikes were easy and relaxed.

 - We eat a cooked meal for lunch.
 Many backpackers just snack for lunch.